The Raven | Poe's study on paranoia

 Quoth the Raven “Nevermore.”

-The Raven is a study on grief, guilt and paranoia, three themes that are crucial in Poe’s literary production.
-Poe introduces the reader into a disturbing atmosphere: it’s late at night, it’s December, so it’s cold outside, and there is some recent sorrow hunting the man.
+The Raven is a study on grief, guilt, and paranoia, three themes that are crucial in Poe’s literary production.
+Poe introduces the reader to a disturbing atmosphere: it’s late at night, it’s December, so it’s cold outside, and there is some recent sorrow hunting the man.
 The loss of Leonore in mysterious circumstances – the reader doesn’t know the reasons for her death – makes him fear a possible return.
 His anxious feeling is suspicious and arguably connected to guilt.